 The Core Business Area (shown on Map 1) is the main shopping area and the physical centre of the town.
 In order to maintain the shopping function, it is important to protect, promote and enhance the concentration of retail and service uses.
-Proposals which dilute the concentration of retail and service uses the following can be demonstrated: - a) There is no demand for retail or service use of the premises, normally demonstrated by a marketing exercise.
+Proposals which dilute the concentration of retail and service uses will only be supported where the following can be demonstrated: -

-b) The proposal will protect and/or enhance the vitality and viability of the centre.

-c) The proposal will have an attractive frontage, which contributes positively to the appearance of the street.
+- a) There is no demand for retail or service use of the premises, normally demonstrated by a marketing exercise. - b) The proposal will protect and/or enhance the vitality and viability of the centre. - c) The proposal will have an attractive frontage, which contributes positively to the appearance of the street.